sethcall/pg_migrate/README.md

 tar -xvzf my_corp_schemas.tar.gz target/my_corp_schemas
 ```

+## Publish your dependencies
+This is all you.

 ## Add a dependency to your pg_migrate package
 You have now freed all of your projects to depend on the same version of the database, in any language supported by pg_migrate.